Aurornis 4 months ago

 On top of that, hosting is also decoupled from aggregation/discovery, which allows for things like global search that are intrinsically hard on Mastodon.

-• genewitch a day ago
+• genewitch 4 months ago

 > Mastodon is server/instance centric and permanently anchors your identity to a given server.
 On Bluesky, you can use any domain you control DNS for as your handle, since content hosting and identity management are decoupled at the protocol layer.